antoneev/66DaysOfData/articleAssistance/README.md

 # Future Work 🔮

-Conducting this application with a better list of words.
+* Conducting this application with a better list of words.
+* Adding the ability to extract from .png, .jpg and other image files

 # Resources 🗃️
 * [Sqlit3](https://www.sqlite.org/index.html)